londelidess/Bumblr-Tumblr-replica/README.md

   - **Error Handling**: Providing clear error messages to the user in cases of failed uploads or unsupported file formats.

-By expanding on the challenges and considerations for each feature, especially the media upload and post creation, the documentation gives a clearer picture of the complexities involved.
-Adjust the specifics to better match your project's details and challenges.

 [def]: ./images/Bumblr-login.png